xinshitn/nextPls-doc/source/en/index.html.md

 --------- | -------
 200 | Request Success
 500 | Request Fail
-1006 | Without API
+10000 | The system is busy, please try again later 10006 | No this Method
-1007 | Invalid Signature
+10007 | Invalid Signature
-1010 | Missing Parameters
+10010 | Missing Parameters
-1011 | Wrong Parameters
+10011 | Wrong Parameters
+10012 | Interface is not open
-10003 | Access denied
+|
+10101 | Fee amount query error
-10102 | Business rate query error
+10102 | The rate query failed
-20011 | Remitter add error: client remitter number duplicate 20051 | Beneficiary add error: client beneficiary number duplicate 21052 | Beneficiary query error: beneficiary info not exist 30001 | Transaction error: client txn number duplicate 30006 | Transaction error: time out
+10103 | Please get the rate first
+10104 | The target country error or unsupported
+10105 | The source country error or unsupported
+10106 | The target currency error or unsupported
+10107 | The source currency error or unsupported
+|
+20010 | The remitter add failed
+20011 | The clientRemitterNo already exists
+20013 | The remitter query failed
+20014 | The remitter update failed
+20050 | The beneficiary add failed
+20051 | The clientBeneficiaryNo already exists
+21052 | The beneficiary detail doesn't exist
+20053 | The beneficiary query failed
+20054 | The beneficiary update failed
+|
+30001 | The clientTxnNo already exists
+30002 | The transaction query failed
+30003 | The transaction create failed
+30004 | The transaction amount is empty
+30005 | The amount received and remitted does not match 30006 | The transaction had time out
-30007 | Transaction error: cancel already
+30007 | The transaction has been cancelled
-43004 | Balance error: asset insufficient
+30008 | The transaction cancellation failed
+30009 | The transaction doesn't exist
+30010 | The transaction status query failed
+30011 | The token of rate doesn't exist or time out 30012 | The target amount error
+30013 | This payment mode unsupported
+30014 | Suspected duplicate transaction
+30015 | It is not supported that source and settlement currency are different
+|
+50000 | High risk interception
+50011 | The amount exceeds the single limit
+50012 | The amount exceeds the daily limit
+50013 | The amount exceeds the monthly limit
+|
+88001 | No account opened in this currency
+88002 | Insufficient balance of account/credit